General questions about Kasa Smart home products

 A: Yes, those functions will take effect even if the Smart Home device loses its internet connection.

-Note: If the device is manually turned off, then Timer will be shut down while Schedule is still working.
+Note: If the device is turned on/off manually or by APP, then Timer will be shut down while Schedule is still working.

 A: Generally speaking, as long as the maximum load and maximum power of this power appliance compatible with the smart plug, then it would be okay to use the smart plug to power on such a device.
 We have listed the maximum load and maximum power for each TP-Link smart plug device, and we can check this specification info on the official website.